NG-ZORRO/ng-zorro-antd/docs/global-config.en-US.md

 ## Dynamically Change Configurations

 You can change the global config of a specific component by calling the `set` method of `NzConfigService`.
-For example, if you want to make all buttons to be barge in size by default, you should:
+For example, if you want to make all buttons to be large in size by default, you should:

 ```typescript
 import { NzConfigService } from 'ng-zorro-antd/core/config';